 There will also be various bowls to choose from like the chopped southwest salad, as well as large dishes (nacho mountain, giant birria quesadilla, street taco ring) to share with three to five people.

 ^ The shareable nacho mountain

-To finish the meal with some sweets, the desserts offered are churro bites served with Nutella and vanilla ice cream, and the fat taco, which is strawberry ice-cream topped with cheesecake bites, fresh strawberries, strawberry jam, whipped cream, and gram cracker crumbs.
+To finish the meal with some sweets, the desserts offered are Churro Bites served with Nutella and vanilla ice cream, and the Fat Taco, which is strawberry ice-cream topped with cheesecake bites, fresh strawberries, strawberry jam, whipped cream, and graham cracker crumbs.
 This, we’re told, is going to be the big birthday dessert that’s going to become a favorite.

 Herrera, who learned how to cook from his father who’s also a chef, says he created the menu with the drinks in mind since he wanted to make sure they were paired with the margaritas from the tequila bar.

 “We’re going to have a full tequila menu.
 We’re going to have tastings, we’re going to have flights of tequila, and we’re going to have frozen margaritas,” Yip says.